www.tagalongalpacas.com

 People raise alpacas for a variety of reasons - they can be enjoyed both as pets and as a business investment.
 There are many rewards to alpaca ownership.
 Alpacas offer an outstanding choice for livestock ownership.
 They have long been known as the aristocrat of all ranch animals.
 Most of all, alpacas have a charismatic manner, they do very well on small acreage, and they produce a luxury product which is high in demand.
 Alpacas are also fully insurable against theft and mortality.
 Insurance can be purchased for your stock regardless of age.
 Average insurance rates are 3.25% of the value of the animal, or $325 for every $10,000 of insurance.
 If you want to own alpacas as a business and not as a hobby, remember that alpacas are an investment and like any other investment there are associated costs and risks.
 Every farm is different.
 Do not expect people to break down your door just because you own alpacas.
 You must market your farm at festivals, farm markets, on the internet, advertising and much more to bring people to your farm.
 It takes a lot of work to be successful; the more you put into it, the more you will get out of it.

 Many alpaca owners who have been involved in the alpaca lifestyle have found it both personally and financially rewarding.
 Please recognize, however, that owning alpacas involves significant financial risks, as does any business start-up.
 Your ultimate success will be determined by your own ability to market your animals, your fiber and finished goods, your employment of available resources within the alpaca industry, your communication skills, and your ability and willingness to provide top-notch customer service that results in a good reputation.
 It is impossible to guarantee the ultimate success of any business.
-Always check with your accountant and/or financial advisor when considering the tax advantages of raising alpacas.
+Always check with your accountant and/or financial adviser when considering the tax advantages of raising alpacas.
 A very helpful IRS publication, #225, entitled "The Farmer's Tax Guide", can be obtained from your local IRS office.

 Basic Alpaca Care